formatlaboratory/libppt/README.md

-libchm
+libppt
 ======

-OPEN SOURCE, NO ADS, FREE SDK of Micrsoft Compiled Help Manual Format!
+OPEN SOURCE, NO ADS, FREE SDK of Micrsoft PowerPoint Format!

 If you have questions ,you can send me emails at support@formatlaboratory.com